nicreichelt/100-days-of-code/log.md

 4. **LEARNING**: [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)
 5. **LEARNING**: '[Web Components (LinkedIn Learning)](https://www.linkedin.com/learning/learning-web-components/welcome?u=2045532)'

+### Day 52: February 03, 2020
+**Today's Progress**: Meal Plan App

+Took a few days off to focus on my Pixel Art work more.

+* I finished the prototype on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+Made sure all logic was working as intended.
+Some minor features will not be implemented in this version but in v1.0, which I am starting tomorrow.
+Fixed bug with csv export as well.

+Took note of the main changes that are needed.

 ### Day 51: January 28, 2020
 **Today's Progress**: Meal Plan App